hamonangann/hamonangann/README.md

 <!--
 ### Good references:

-- Automate the Boring Stuff with Python
+- Automate the Boring Stuff with Python, AI Swegart
-- perhaps SSD by EFF
+- But How Do It Know, J. Clark Scott
 -->

 ### Want to say hi?